How to Add Humour and Comedy to Your Brand

 You can see the content has a lot of engagement already.
 You can buy Instagram likes and comments to boost the organic reach of a piece of content.

 Also, people love cute animals.
-A study by Hawaii University found that animal adverts are one of the most popular tactics used by marketers.
+A study by Hawaii University found that animal adverts are one of the most popular tactics marketers use.
 This is because of the positive psychological benefits of animal depictions.
-So using animal memes is something to consider, but being funny, relatable, and platform-appropriate is the main thing.
+So, using animal memes is something to consider, but being funny, relatable, and platform-appropriate is the main thing.

 You can also use memes for running jokes to keep your customers engaged.
 But remember, memes need to stay relevant as well.
 Reusing the same memes goes against internet meme culture, so be aware of this when using memes for marketing.

-It is also essential to research the origin of the meme you intend to use.
+Researching the origin of the meme you intend to use is also essential.
 Classic memes like ‘Pepe the Frog’ can look fun and innocent, but the meme has been linked with hatred and bigotry.
 Borrowing and adapting memes is part of meme culture.
-Consider the source material’s origin if you choose to adapt rather than create from scratch.
+Consider the source material's origin if you adapt rather than create from scratch.

 Conclusion